 The falcon drone bird is a remote control robotic bird of prey.
 It has the realistic appearance and weight of its living counterpart.
-The falcon drone bird is an ornithopter, which means it flies by flapping its wings as a means of lift and propulsion.
 It has a flight performance comparable and indistinguishable to a real peregrine falcon.
 Through the combination of realistic silhouette and carefully mimicked flight behavior, other birds think the falcon bird is a real predator.
 Because of these characteristics, the falcon drone bird is one of the most safe, humane, effective forms of bird control.
 It is the perfect tool for airport bird control and many other bird-related problems.
 Continue reading to learn more!

 Inspiration for The Drone Bird Company